-017135013 requisition of Disposal of Assets i maneiai Superviso 1.Unamended 1.Unamended Commission as of J 2.Unamended 2.Unamended 28, 2022 regarding 3.
+Before Amendment After Amendment Reasons for Amendment Article 4 Evaluation and Operating Article 4 Evaluation and In accordance with the Procedures for Acquisition or Disposal Operating Procedures for order issued by the of Assets Acquisition or Disposal of Assets Financial Supervisory 1.Unamended 1.Unamended Commission as of January 2.Unamended 2.Unamended 28, 2022 regarding 3.
 (1) Unamended 3.
-(1) Unamended Regulations Govern 3.
+(1) Unamended Regulations Governing 3.
 (2) The acquired or disposed amount 3.
-(2) The acquired or disposed the Acquisition and of securities by the company reaches the amount of securities by the Disposal of Assets b threshold as articulated in Article 7 of company reaches the threshold as Public Companies ( this procedure shall undergo public articulated in Article 7 of this no. announcement and filing.
-Except for the procedure shall undergo public Financial-Superviso following mentioned securities, the announcement and filing.
-Except urities-Corporate-11 company shall obtain the latest financial for the following mentioned 465) statements that have been audited and securities, the company shall obtain reviewed by the CPA as reference for the latest financial statements that the evaluation of the price prior to the have been audited and reviewed by transaction date.
+(2) The acquired or disposed the Acquisition and Disposal of Assets by threshold as articulated in Article 7 of company reaches the threshold as Public Companies (Issue this procedure shall undergo public articulated in Article 7 of this no. announcement and filing.
+Except for the procedure shall undergo public Financial-Supervisory-Sec following mentioned securities, the announcement and filing.
+Except urities-Corporate-1110380 company shall obtain the latest financial for the following mentioned 465) statements that have been audited and securities, the company shall obtain , reviewed by the CPA as reference for the latest financial statements that the evaluation of the price prior to the have been audited and reviewed by transaction date.
 If the difference an accountant as reference for the between the net value per share and the evaluation of the price prior to the transaction price is more than 20%, a transaction date.
 If the difference CPA is required to comply with the between the net value per share and provisions of Auditing Standards No. 20 the transaction price is more than -13 issued by the Accounting Research 20%, the accountant is required to and Development Foundation and express concrete opinions regarding express concrete opinions regarding the the difference and the validity of difference and the validity of the the transaction price. transaction price. i.Securities trading in the Stock i.Securities trading in the Stock Exchange Market or in the Taipei Exchange Market or in the Taipei Exchange Market (hereinafter Exchange Market (hereinafter referred referred to as the TPEx). to as the TPEx). ii.
 Buying and selling domestic ii.
 Buying and selling domestic beneficiary certificates or overseas beneficiary certificates or overseas mutual funds. mutual funds. iii.
 Original subscription (including iii.
 Original subscription (including initial offerings and cash increase initial offerings and cash increase subscriptions). subscriptions). iv.
 The securities acquired or iv.
 The securities acquired or disposed disposed from the target company from the target company comply with comply with the handling rules to the handling rules to publicly trade publicly trade securities for the securities for the purpose of purpose of decentralizing shares decentralizing shares before listing. before listing. v.
 Buying and selling bonds. v.
 Buying and selling bonds.
 4.Unamended 4.Unamended